GRY8/dasom/README.md

 # Portfolio Project

-Making a cost-free, easily manageable site by using Notion, Embed Notion, and Github.
+Testing a cost-free, easily manageable site by using Notion, Embed Notion, and Github.